wlsf82/EngageSphere/docs/TestCases.md

 - Customers table
   - finds no a11y issues in light mode
   - finds no a11y issues in dark mode
+  - Empty state
+    - finds no a11y issues in light mode
+    - finds no a11y issues in dark mode
 - Customer details
   - finds no a11y issues in light mode
   - finds no a11y issues in dark mode